 Celiac’s disease or Coeliac disease

-Is an autoimune disorder where gluten causes an abnormal immune reaction that results in the atrophy the villus of the small intestin.
-In other words your own body attacks the small intestin causing in destruction of the intestinal lining and resulting in the in-ability to absorb nutrients for nutrition.
+Is an autoimmune disorder where gluten causes an abnormal immune reaction that results in the atrophy the villus of the small intestine.
+In other words, your own body attacks the small intestine causing in destruction of the intestinal lining and resulting in the in-ability to absorb nutrients for nutrition.

 By definition, a diagnosis of Celiac Disease requires biopsy evidence of intestinal villous atrophy.
 Gluten sensitivity refers to those who have an abnormal immune response to dietary gluten, but may not show biopsy evidence of villous atrophy.